Excited Birders Migrate to Port Arthur for Fall

 Welcome birders!
 You’d want a break, too, if you flew in from Canada!

 Sabine Woods gets them going in fall – as birds head way, way south for the winter – and coming back each spring.
-Sabine Woods’ high oak mott positioning is the first land they see in spring and the know it’s time to stop for a bite.
+The Woods’ high oak mott positioning is the first land they see in spring and they know it’s time to stop for a bite.

 Sea Rim State Park